 Program description

-The Surgical First Assistant Bridge Program prepares trainees to function as a surgical first assistant after completing approximately three months of classroom and lab education and six months of clinical time.
+The Surgical First Assistant Bridge Program prepares Certified Surgical Technologists (CSTs) to function as Surgical First Assistants (SFAs) after completing approximately three months of classroom and lab education and six months of clinical time.
 Classroom time is spent learning surgical techniques, relative anatomy, and expectations of the surgical assistant role.
 Clinicals are conducted in the various surgical suites of Mayo Clinic Hospital — Rochester to obtain the necessary technical skills vital to this role.

 Program highlights

-• A curriculum that includes three months of classroom and lab education and six months of clinical experience, which allows you to start your career more quickly.
+- Curriculum includes three months of classroom and lab education, and six months of clinical experience, which allows you to start your career more quickly.

 Upon successful completion of the program, graduates receive a certificate of completion from Mayo Clinic School of Health Sciences.
 The program requires a grade of 70 percent or greater to pass a course.
 All courses and clinical work must be completed consecutively; deviation from scheduled coursework is not permitted.